juanrmn/localStorage-tools/README.md

 Some tools to extend the javascript localStorage feature: Cross-domain localStorage, limit the number of elements (avoid infinite growing...)

 * **js/tools/cross_domain_storage.js**
-  Allow to share values in localStorage between different domains (or subdomains).
+  It allows to share values in localStorage between different domains (or subdomains).

 * **js/tools/lstorage.js**
-  Store an item list with a given maximun number of elements in localStorage (avoid infinite growing).
+  To store item lists with a given maximun number of elements in localStorage (avoid infinite growing).

 * **js/tools/cross_domain_lstorage.js**
-  By using cross_domain_storaje.js, store an item list with a given maximun number of elements which can be shared between different domains.
+  By using cross_domain_storaje.js, it stores item lists with a given maximun number of elements which can be shared between different domains.

 **There are some use examples in the index.html file.**